MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.13.0/overview.md

 ---
-title: Overview of the AzureRM PowerShell module
+title: Overview of Azure Resource Manager (AzureRM) -- PowerShell
-description: Learn how to use the Azure Resource Manager (AzureRM) PowerShell module. ms.devlang: powershell ms.topic: conceptual ms.date: 06/13/2022
+description: Learn how to manage resources with Azure PowerShell cmdlets for Azure Resource Manager (AzureRM), either in the cloud or on your desktop. ms.devlang: powershell ms.topic: conceptual ms.date: 06/13/2022